 Impact: The project aims to holistically address both the natural wetlands and improved storm water facilities to find the best mix to serve the needs of the projects.

-Request: The project will be implemented in a single phase with the wetland mitigation as a segment of the horizontal improvements (\$1.9M).
+Request: The project will be implemented in a single phase with the wetland and natural area/amenity creation as a segment of the horizontal improvements (\$1.9M).